JesterCharles/Po2-guide-less-journey/README.md

 ### Changelog

+12/11/2023
-12/11/2023 -- Made it through Huntings Grounds in Act one obtaining all the information I could.
+- Made it through Huntings Grounds in Act I obtaining all the information I could.
 Will continue to compile routes to discern patterns with further run throughs.
+- Addded remainder for Act I, including final boss fight details.
+Updated SP1 to be for spirit gems and SU1 for support gems.
+Added TODOs for the next Act I round.